Allie George: Club career

-Hometown club Racing Louisville FC announced on January 20, 2025, that the club had signed George to her first professional contract on a one-year deal.
-She made her first appearance in a friendly against USL Super League club Lexington SC on July 13.
+On January 20, 2025, George signed her first professional contract with Racing Louisville on a one-year deal.
+In July, she made her only appearance for the club in their friendly against USL Super League club Lexington SC.

-On August 12, 2025, Racing announced that George would join USL Super League club Fort Lauderdale United on loan for the rest of the year.
-She made her USL Super League debut on August 23, playing the entirety of United's opening day 3–3 draw with Lexington SC.
+On August 12, 2025, Racing announced that George would join USL Super League club Fort Lauderdale United on loan for the rest of the season.
+She made her professional league debut on August 23, playing the entire match in United's season-opening 3–3 draw with Lexington SC.
 After four appearances and two starts, she was recalled to Racing on September 18.

+In April 2026, George trained with the NWSL's Bay FC before their friendly against the Ottawa Rapid.

+On June 15, 2026, it was announced that George had signed with Liga MX Femenil club Querétaro.
+She debuted for the club in their season-opening 3–1 loss to Guadalajara.
+On August 17, she scored her first professional goal in a 1–0 victory over Club León.